metabrainz/guidelines/README.md

 ways we communicate with each other is available at https://wiki.musicbrainz.org/Communication.

 ## AI use policy
-We don't allow blindly using AI tools in code contributions or communications, and discourage it in most cases.
+We don't allow blindly using AI tools in code contributions or communications, and discourage it in most cases.\

-If you do use LLMs as part of your workflow, you must explicitly disclose it.
+If you do use LLMs as part of your workflow, **you must explicitly disclose it**.

-Do not submit a PR you haven't personally tested; inability to explain your code is grounds for immediate rejection of the PR.
+Do not submit a PR you haven't personally tested; inability to explain your code is grounds for immediate rejection of the PR.\
 We want to see *you* (not an LLM) show understanding of the issue and do all the problem solving.

 This is the core of our work as developers.
 Open-source prioritizes community, critical thinking and robust and long-lasting code over productivity and speed.